Fuuulkrum7/KaratsubaGenerator/README.md

 ```
 ./build/karatsuba <NumberOfBits>
 ```
 Where `NumberOfBits` is bits number, which should be natural.
+All generated files would be located in folder named `dataset`.
+Main module with `NumberOfBits` size inputs would be located their and would have modulename Karatsuba_0.
+Other submodules would be located in folder named `submodules` in same directory, where top-module is located (in `dataset`).

 If you want to test project code, run
 ```